 Although written in 1712/13 St. Louis Marie de Montfort’s book True Devotion to Mary is still considered one of the greatest ever written on the Blessed Virgin Mary, and a masterpiece of Marian theology and spirituality Highly recommended by no less than eight popes and countless saints, including Mother Teresa of Calcutta, St. Maxmilian Kolbe, and St. Pope John Paul II, it offers the enquiring and discerning reader much to ponder, pray about and discuss.

-During the school years 2021/2022, 2022/2023 and 2023/2024 five groups of adults formed in Sligo, Roscommon, Donamon Castle and Ballinasloe (2) so as to discuss the content and their related thoughts and feelings.
+Beginning September 2021 six groups of adults in different regions of our diocese, e.g. Sligo, Roscommon, Donamon and East Galway have met to explore the content and their related thoughts and feelings.
 Their engagement wasn’t academic.
 Rather each participant, supported by the group, found themselves seeing Our Lady and the Blessed Trinity in a new light, and in ways that supported them evolve a more meaningful relationship with God.

 Prior to each session members committed to reading a pre-selected section of the book (just a few pages) and to engaging with a handout that incorporated a few questions.
 The handouts drew on the work of an American Catechist, Anne Collins, and an eminent retired Catholic theologian, Fr.
 Basil Cole OP, who taught in The Pontifical University of St. Thomas Aquinas (Angelicum) in Rome and The Dominican House of Studies, Washington DC.
 Both Anne and Fr.
 Basil have much experience in supporting adult groups explore the rich insights of St. Louis Marie de Montfort.

 Taking a moment to celebrate.
 Fr.
-Eamonn O’Connor PP (Strokestown), Spiritual Director to one of two True Devotion to Mary Study Groups that met during 2022/2023, celebrating forty years of priestly service with the group.
+Eamonn O’Connor PP (Strokestown), Spiritual Director to many of the True Devotion to Mary Study Groups celebrating forty years of priestly service with the East Galway group in 2023.

 Members of Sligo’s 2023/2024 True Devotion Group with Spiritual Director, Fr.
 John Carroll SPS and Ms Eithne Deane (centre), Group Facilitator.

-TThe parish of Kiltoom & Cam (north of Athlone, and south of Knockcroghery) is kindly hosting a group.
-It is being facilitated by Justin Harkin, Director, Elphin Diocese’s Pastoral & Faith Development Services, and is supported, at the level of spiritual direction, by Fr.
-Eamonn O’Connor PP, Strokestown and by Fr Michael McManus PP, Kiltoom & Cam, when available.
+The parish of Boyle, Co.
+Roscommon will kindly host the next True Devotion to Mary Exploratory Group.
+It will be co-facilitated by Justin Harkin, Director, Elphin Diocese’s Pastoral & Faith Development Services, and another, and shall be supported, at the level of spiritual direction, by Fr.
+Eamonn O’Connor PP, Strokestown.

-Those interested in joining the existing group are encouraged to register their interest with Justin (087 6171526 ) and who will relay information that was shared during related Information Meetings in September:
+Those interested in joining the group are encouraged to register their interest with Justin (087 6171526 ).

 Dates & Times For Group Meetings